 Soothing music in the first stages of labor will help delay the need for pain medication.
 As labor progresses, a more upbeat music selection can help distract the mother from her pain.

 A Labor Doula

 A doula is a childbirth specialist who provides emotional and physical support to the mother during all stages of pregnancy.
-A labor doula is present in the birth room to assist and support the mother through every stage of labor and the birth.
+A labor doula is present in the birth room to assist and support the mother through every stage of labor and birth.
 Statistics show a 25 percent decrease in the length of labor when a doula is present.
 The use of epidurals is decreased by 60 percent when a doula is engaged in the birthing process.

 Doulas often use hypnotherapy and massage therapy to relax the mother.
 Hypnotherapy is similar to creative visualization, which relieves tension.
-Massage therapy increases oxytocin production, which increases uterine contractions, encourages a feeling of well-being and elevates the pain threshold.
+Massage therapy increases oxytocin production, which increases uterine contractions, encourages a feeling of well-being, and elevates the pain threshold.